keithyuen/neo4j-graphrag-etf-analysis/README.md

 This project demonstrates how to use **Neo4j + GraphRAG** for ETF analysis by combining graph relationships with embeddings to deliver more explainable and precise results than vector-only RAG.

 - **Goal**: Explore ETF holdings, sector distributions and cross-holdings using a graph database.
-- **Core Data Model**: Represent ETFs, companies, and sectors as nodes; relationships capture holdings and classifications.
+- **Core Graph Data Model**: Represent ETFs, companies, and sectors as nodes; relationships capture holdings and classifications.
 - **RAG Enhancement**: Graph structure is combined with semantic search to improve precision, trustworthiness, and explainability.
 - **Tech stack**:
   - **Neo4j** for graph storage and traversal